Fort Worth Child Support Modification Attorney

 If you want to get the order changed and have to go through the courts to get it accomplished, you will file a petition for child support modification with the court where the initial order was issued.
 This could mean going outside of Fort Worth, but our Fort Worth child support attorneys practice in other areas of Texas, too.
 When you file the petition for modification, it will lay out the details about what changes occurred and what relief you are seeking.

 Before a child support modification is official, it needs to be approved by a judge and included in the order.
 That means that you have to continue paying and receiving support under the old order or agreement – you cannot suddenly change how much you pay or how much you ask for on your own without court approval.
 If you stop following the order before the new order is approved, you might face enforcement actions such as wage garnishment.

-Call for a Free Legal Consultation with Our Fort Worth Child Support Modification Lawyers
+Call for a Confidential Legal Consultation with Our Fort Worth Child Support Modification Lawyers